-The stakeholders' classification matrix is an analysis tool that allows for the classification of the project stakeholders according to their levels of interest and influence on the project.
-This matrix facilitates the ranking of the most important stakeholders in order to develop the corresponding strategies.
+The stakeholders' classification matrix is an analysis tool that allows for the classification of the project stakeholders according to their levels of interest and

 The process for analyzing and building this matrix is somewhat subjective and greatly depends on the quality of information that the project has with respect to the stakeholders.
 Similar to our comments on the list of stakeholders, their classification can change during the project life.
 Thus, those that were initially identified as having a high level of influence on the project can be reclassified at a lower level at other points during the project life.
 The stakeholder analysis is an ongoing task during project implementation.